Freshfields - The Inside View

 Callbacks

-A callback at Freshfields consists of interviews with two partners and two associates, and candidates are encouraged to interview in person when possible.
-Those who receive offers to join the summer associate program have many opportunities to meet with additional lawyers and learn more about the firm.
+A callback at Freshfields consists of interviews with three partners, followed by a meal with associates.
+Candidates are encouraged to interview in person when possible, and those who receive offers to join the summer associate program have many opportunities to meet with additional lawyers and learn more about the firm.

 Summer program